pacman128/pcasm/latex/french/README.md

-# Italian translation
+# French translation

-This translation was done by Giacomo Bruschi.
+This translation was done by Sébastien Le Ray.

 It requires French support for the _babel_ LaTeX package.
 I installed it on Ubuntu with the command: